cataclysmbnteam/Cataclysm-BN/doc/JSON_INFO.md

 #### `crafting_pseudo_item`

 (Optional) Id of an item (tool) that will be available for crafting when this furniture is range (the furniture acts as an item of that type).
+Can be made into an array.
+Example: `"crafting_pseudo_item": [ "fake_gridwelder", "fake_gridsolderingiron" ],`

 #### `workbench`